 the JVM ecosystem – Scala is a JVM language which meant we still had all of the Java libraries at our disposable, this was particularly important for us as it reduced some of the pressure during the transition period.
 Familiar technologies such as Apache HTTP Commons, Camel, Spring, Apache CXF and many more could still be used which reduced risk and allowed a more methodical transition to a full Scala stack.

-collecting like a boss – Scala collections are immutable by default and it’s not until we really started to use Scala that a majority of problems can be solved without the use of mutable ones.
+collections – Scala collections are immutable by default and it’s not until we really started to use Scala that a majority of problems can be solved without the use of mutable ones.
 Immutable collections are much easier to reason about, there is less variables and branching statements to consider.
 On top of this all collections support functional operators such as map, flatMap, collect, fold (and more) allowing you to perform powerful transformations with ease.

 a reduction in bugs…perhaps – this is quite a subjective statement and comes from my personal experience working on multiple commercial Java projects.
 Logic bugs that we have seen being raised seemed reduced compared to similar past projects.
 By logic bugs I mean things like null pointer exceptions, undesired results due to errors in branching logic and just plain business logic mistakes.